csparpa/pyowm/sphinx/object-model.md

 # Abstractions

-A few abstract classes are provided in order to allow code reuse for supporting new OWM web API versions and to eventually patch the currently supported ones.
+A few abstract classes are provided in order to allow code reuse for supporting new OWM Weather API versions and to eventually patch the currently supported ones.

 ### The OWM abstract class
 The _OWM_ class is an abstract entry-point to the library.
-Clients can obtain a concrete implementation of this class through a factory method that returns the _OWM_ subclass instance corresponding to the OWM web API version that is specified (or to the latest OWM web API version available).
+Clients can obtain a concrete implementation of this class through a factory method that returns the _OWM_ subclass instance corresponding to the OWM Weather API version that is specified (or to the latest OWM Weather API version available).

 In order to leverage the library features, you need to import the OWM factory and then feed it with an API key, if you have one (read [here](http://openweathermap.org/appid) on how to obtain an API key).
 Of course you can change your API Key after object instantiation, if you need.

-Each kind of weather query you can issue against the OWM web API is done through a correspondent method invocation on your _OWM_ object instance.
+Each kind of weather query you can issue against the OWM Weather API is done through a correspondent method invocation on your _OWM_ object instance.

-Each OWM web API version may have different features, and therefore the mapping _OWM_ subclass may have different methods.
-The _OWM_ common parent class provides methods that tells you the PyOWM library version, the supported OWM web API version and the availability of the web API service: these methods are inherited by all the _OWM_ children classes.
+Each OWM Weather API version may have different features, and therefore the mapping _OWM_ subclass may have different methods.
+The _OWM_ common parent class provides methods that tells you the PyOWM library version, the supported OWM Weather API version and the availability of the web API service: these methods are inherited by all the _OWM_ children classes.

 ### The JSONParser abstract class
-This abstract class states the interface for OWM web API responses' JSON parsing: every API endpoint returns a different JSON message that has to be parsed to a specific object from the PyOWM object model.
+This abstract class states the interface for OWM Weather API responses' JSON parsing: every API endpoint returns a different JSON message that has to be parsed to a specific object from the PyOWM object model.
 Subclasses of _JSONParser_ shall implement this contract: instances of these classes shall be used by subclasses of the _OWM_ abstract class.

 ### The OWMCache abstract class
-This abstract class states the interface for OWM web API responses' cache.
-The target of subclasses is to implement the get/set methods so that the JSON payloads of OWM web API responses are cached and looked up using the correspondent HTTP full URL that originated them.
+This abstract class states the interface for OWM Weather API responses' cache.
+The target of subclasses is to implement the get/set methods so that the JSON payloads of OWM Weather API responses are cached and looked up using the correspondent HTTP full URL that originated them.

 ### The LinkedList abstract class
 This abstract class models a generic linked list data structure.

-# OWM web API 2.5 object model
+# OWM Weather API 2.5 object model

 ### The configuration25 module
-This module contains configuration data for the OWM web API 2.5 object model.
+This module contains configuration data for the OWM Weather API 2.5 object model.
 Specifically:

-    * OWM web API endpoint URLs
+    * OWM Weather API endpoint URLs
     * parser objects for API JSON payloads parsing
     * registry object for City ID lookup
     * cache providers